What is CCM?

 What are the billing details?

-Turn to Frequently Asked Questions about Physician Billing for Chronic Care Management Services from CMS.
-Note: As part of our service, CareSync has billing specialists available to answer questions and provide guidance to your staff.
+Turn to Frequently Asked Questions about Physician Billing for Chronic Care Management Services from the Centers for Medicare & Medicaid Services.
+Note: As part of our service, CareSync has Chronic Care Management billing specialists available to provide answers to Chronic Care Management FAQs and guidance to your staff.